The Nile River

 Conflicts between democratic reforms and Islamic fundamentalism are evident in Egypt.
 Egypt is a predominantly Sunni Muslim country with Islam as its state religion.
 It’s been ranked as the fifth-worst country in the world for religious freedom.
 84% of Egyptians polled supported the death penalty for those who leave Islam; 77% supported whippings and cutting off of hands for theft and robbery, and 82% support stoning a person who commits adultery.

 The growing population has been a major concern.
-In Egypt’s case, democratic reformers were able to promote a strong program of family planning and birth control to help reduce family size, which in 2008 was at 2.8 children per woman and declining.
+In Egypt’s case, democratic reformers were able to promote a strong program of family planning and birth control to help reduce family size, which in 2023 was almost 3 children per woman and declining.
 The government even created a popular Egyptian soap opera to promote the concept that it was appropriate in an Arab culture to use family planning and have a small family.
 The prime-time program, called And the Nile Flows On, told the story of a young village bride dealing with the issues of pregnancy and life complicated by the interjection of a progressive sheik and a meddling female doctor.
 The drama addressed many family planning and religious issues regarding the acceptability of breaking with tradition to address the growing population problem in Egypt.

 Egypt is a cultural mix with a strong heritage steeped in Arab history with a secular side that is open to the outside world.
 The cultural forces that create this paradox have not always been in unison.
 Egypt has a major connection to Western society because of tourism.
 The Pyramids of Giza and the Great Sphinx are major attractions that pull in millions of people per year from around the world.
 Tourism opens up Egypt to outside elements from various cultural backgrounds, most of which are secular.
 It also provides employment for about 12% of Egypt’s workforce and revenue for the country.